psychemedia/sin-eater-resources/src/_ross.md

-# The Sin-Eater of Ross
+# Interlude — The Sin-Eater of Ross

 Far from being introduced as a *Welsh* tradition, Aubrey's description of the sin-eater, which underpins much of the "legend", actually describes an individual in Ross-on-Wye, which lies in  the English county of *Herefordshire* rather than Welsh county of *Monmouthshire*.